Gorgyrella/GroupProject_HSG/README.md

 ## Description

 This group project performs an econometric analysis of time-series data for a sample dataset.
-The aim is to learn how to inspact time-series data for stationarity and to provide two examples how non-stationary time-series can be transformed into stationary ones, which is necessary in econometrics before being able to make any meaningful statistical inferences.
+The aim is to learn how to inspect time-series data for stationarity and to provide two examples how non-stationary time-series can be transformed into stationary ones, which is necessary in econometrics before being able to make any meaningful statistical inferences.

 The project includes the following statistical analyses:
 * Visual inspection of time-series data